Website Manager

 1. No player in the League can be reclassified regardless of the amount of weight they may lose after the Jamboree weigh-in.

-3. In the AA Division, to play in the backfield or at the end position a player must not weigh over 110 pounds at the Jamboree weigh-in.
+6. In the AA Division, to play in the backfield or end position a player must not weigh over 110 pounds at the Jamboree weigh-in.

-4. In the AAA Division, to play in the backfield or at the end position a player must not weigh over 130 pounds at the Jamboree weigh-in.
+7. In the AAA Division, to play in the backfield or end position a player must not weigh over 130 pounds at the Jamboree weigh-in.

-5. Players in excess of the weight limits in 2, 3 and 4 above must play as monster men and will be classified as interior linemen.
+8. Players in excess of the weight limits above must play as monster men and will be classified as interior linemen.

 a).
 The maximum number of monster men per team that can be on the field at the same time is 5.

 b).
-All monster men must be on the line of scrimmage lined down at the time the ball is snapped.
+All monster men must be on the line of scrimmage lined down ( three point stance) at the time the ball is snapped.
 (This does not apply on kick-offs).

 c.)
 No monster man may advance his own team's fumble.
 When recovered, ball becomes dead at that spot.